 Projects are expected to be student-led.

 Note: EXCEL cannot guarantee space availability in U-M facilities, and funded projects will need to request space usage according to SMTD scheduling guidelines.
 All requests from funded projects for SMTD instrument usage must be approved by respective faculty supervisors.

 How to Apply:

-Send the following documents via email to email@example.com prior to the deadlines above:
+Submit the following documents prior to the deadlines above through the online portal:

 1. Grant Narrative – please address the following questions in a 500-word document (Word or PDF format ONLY):

 List the applicant names, student ID numbers, and degree programs, including the primary applicant (team leader).